 Ownership structure of related parties

-To the extent applicable, describe the tax planning considerations of any topics of particular note arising from your jurisdiction's rules related to:
+To the extent applicable, describe the tax planning considerations of any topics of particular note arising from your jurisdiction's rules related to the following:

 - tax grouping and loss sharing;